J3m3/bfvm/README.md

 > A simple [brainf\*\*\*](https://en.wikipedia.org/wiki/Brainfuck) virtual machine capable of interpretation & JIT compilation

-...which is written in Rust ~~from scratch~~ with a minimal dependency!
+...which is written in Rust ~~from scratch~~ with minimal dependencies!

 ## Getting Started

 > [!NOTE]
-> Make sure you installed [Cargo](https://github.com/rust-lang/cargo) in your environment. ~~Despite having few dependency, utilizing Cargo is important because this is a modern development.
-Am I right?~~
+> Make sure you installed [Cargo](https://github.com/rust-lang/cargo) in your environment.

 > [!WARNING]
 > `sizeof(memory) == 32bit cell * 2^16`